-In person and Virtual appointments are also available and strongly encouraged for career counseling, job and internships search assistance, resume writing, and mock interviewing.
-Information on majors, careers, internships, and employment opportunities (including virtual/remote positions) can be found in the Lion's Den on the career services webpage.
+Both in person and Virtual appointments are available and strongly encouraged for career planning, job and internships search assistance, resume writing, and mock interviewing.
+Information on majors, careers, internships, and employment opportunities (including virtual/ remote positions) can also be found in the Lion's Den on the career services webpage.